Rasika Manjari dasi

 The Bookshelf is also a good place to start the Bhakti Yoga magic.

-If you would like these blogs delivered directly to your inbox weekly, you may like to subscribe.
+If you would like these blogs delivered directly to your inbox, you may like to subscribe.

 A fabulous way to connect to similar minds and hearts is to find an international Bhakti Yoga Centre near you (Branches of ISKCON - The International Society of Krishna Consciousness), where you can speak to an experienced yoga practitioner and receive personal guidance.